e419/curl_build/README.md

 ## cUrl build

 Git build based on [autotools](https://www.lrde.epita.fr/~adl/dl/autotools.pdf).

 To decrease binary size I am using static build and `strip` to remove unnecessary information from strippable files.

+Build is taking place in two containers:
+1. First one is responsible on creating static cUrl binary.
+2. Second is `production use` image with size of 7.86MB (That is smaller then curlimages/curl with 11.1MB as of `strip` and libs).

 #### Notes